Nightshift is a story of obsession set in London’s liminal world of nightshift workers.

 A novel of obsession and desire, Kiare Ladner’s Nightshift is a beautiful and moving debut which asks profound questions about who we are and if we can truly escape ourselves.

-Nightshift is one of the most exciting and provocative debuts I’ve read in years.
+Exciting and provocative . . .
 Daring and dark, it explores themes of nihilism, escape, and desire, with classic noir echoes of Patricia Highsmith.
 Is it possible to become someone else?
-What are the consequences of doing so?
-Fearless in subject matter and stylistically brave, this is not a novel I’m going to forget anytime soon.

 Julianne Pachico, author of The Anthill